-- <> - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia. - The practice provided a non-clinical room for external counsellors, therapists and support workers to provide a service to patients.
+- Performance for mental health related indicators was better than the national average.
+The practice achieved 100% of the total QOF points available, compared to the national average of 92.8%. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia. - 74% of patients diagnosed with dementia had had their care reviewed in a face to face meeting in the last 12 months.
+This was below the national average of 84%.